build-cpp/cmkr/docs/cmake-toml.md

 ---
 layout: page
-title: cmake.toml
+title: Reference
 permalink: /cmake-toml/
-nav_order: 3
+nav_order: 1
 ---

-# cmake.toml
+# Reference

-This page is supposed to be a reference for the options in the `cmake.toml` file.
+This page is a reference for the options in the `cmake.toml` file.
 If you think anything is missing or unclear, please [edit this page](https://github.com/build-cpp/cmkr/edit/main/docs/cmake-toml.md) or open an [issue](https://github.com/build-cpp/cmkr/issues).

-See the [examples](/examples) section for more real-world examples.
+See the [examples](/examples) section for concrete examples.

 ## CMake configuration